Kalutu/celestial-bodies-database/README.md

 4. Execute the script to create the database and tables.

 ## Usage
 After creating the "universe" database, you can use it to store and query information about galaxies, stars, planets, and moons in the universe.

+## Contributing
+Contributions are welcome!
+If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

+## Credits
+This project is part of the [FreeCodeCamp Relational Database Certification](https://www.freecodecamp.org/learn/relational-database/) course.
+It was completed as one of the required projects in the curriculum.